The impact of COVID-19 has been vast for many businesses, all over the world.

 However, while retail sales have seen a decline, online sales have continued to increase, making up a record-breaking 32.8% of retail sales in May 2020.

 With lockdown measures still remaining somewhat restrictive, and many individuals still hesitant to venture outside for their regular shopping, the increase in e-commerce shows no sign of slowing down.

 In fact, as these businesses have made it so easy for customers to purchase online, this may become the preferred retail channel for many customers, long after lockdown is lifted.

-We’ve previously spoken about how many businesses are making the B2C pivot – changing their business model from selling to B2B audiences, to focus on B2C.
+We’ve previously spoken about how many businesses are making the B2C pivot – changing their business model from selling to B2B audiences, to focusing on B2C.
 This is due to many other businesses, such as offices, restaurants and hotels, being forced to close down.
-Instead businesses have had to sell to individuals, couples and families at their home.
+Instead, businesses have had to sell to individuals, couples and families at their homes.

-Sambrook’s Brewery are fantastic examples of this change in strategy.
-They have seen some positives come out of this situation, enjoying the fact they are now reaching a new audience, and one they plan on supporting long term.
+Sambrook’s Brewery is a fantastic example of this change in strategy.
+They have seen some positives come out of this situation, enjoying the fact they are now reaching a new audience and one they plan on supporting long term.